peted-davis/WeatherFlow_PiConsole/README.md

 # WeatherFlow PiConsole
-Raspberry Pi Python console for the Weather Flow Tempest and Smart Home Weather Station.
-The console uses the WeatherFlow REST API and websocket to stream data from your Weather Flow Tempest or Smart Home Weather Station in real time via the internet.
+Raspberry Pi Python console for the WeatherFlow Tempest and Smart Home Weather stations.
+The console uses the WeatherFlow REST API and websocket to stream data from your Weather Flow Tempest or Smart Home Weather station in real time via the internet.
 As soon as the data from your station reaches the WeatherFlow servers, it is pushed immediately to the console, including the 3-second rapid fire wind updates.